-The Civil and Environmental Engineering Department offers programs which lead to the degrees of Bachelor of Civil Engineering and Bachelor of Environmental Engineering, both with Honors Degree options, as well as a minor in Civil Engineering.
+The Civil and Environmental Engineering Department offers programs which lead to the degrees of Bachelor of Civil Engineering and Bachelor of Environmental Engineering.
 The Civil Engineering curriculum includes specialization options in structural engineering, geotechnical engineering, environmental engineering, hydraulic and ocean engineering, and transportation engineering as shown by the listed Technical Electives.
 The Environmental Engineering curriculum is focused on causes, control, and prevention of environmental contamination, environmental facilities design and construction, and pollution transport and control processes.
-Each of these degrees is described separately below.
+Each of these degrees is described separately below